When is the Next Full Moon?

 At this time, the antlers of bucks (male deer) are in full growth mode.
 This Native American name was noted by Captain Jonathan Carver during his travels in the 1760s.

-Other animal-related names include Feather Moulting Moon (Cree) and Salmon Moon, a Tlingit term indicating when that fish returned to the area and were harvested.
+Other animal-related names include Feather Moulting Moon (Cree) and Salmon Moon, a Tlingit term indicating when fish returned to the area and were harvested.

 As far as the plant world, there was Berry Moon (Anishinaabe), Moon When the Chokecherries are Ripe (Dakota), Month of the Ripe Corn Moon (Cherokee), and Raspberry Moon (Algonquin, Ojibwe), among others.